chantzos/__/README.md

 The code was written using the S-Lang programming language, which it is really very simple and very easy to learn, with a syntax and logic that resembles C.

+Its strongest point in my opininion, besides the uncomparable array manipulation, its that usually, you get what you expect to get.

 However, libraries with an "\__" extension are written with a syntax that is not all valid code for S-Lang.
 Such files are parsed by the